Divorce: Getting a “Dissolution” Order

 Proof that the parties have been living apart for two years can be provided by:

-- a separation agreement, which can be either spoken or written (or a separation order, but these are almost never made nowadays)
+- a separation agreement, which can be either spoken or written (see “Separating” above),

 - an affidavit (a sworn statement) from either or both of you saying that you’ve lived apart for two years, or